 At SheVA Con, I ran a panel on World Building; a surprising number of people showed up–and most of them even stayed.
 So in the hopes that you’ll find it as interesting as the folks at SheVA, here’s the handout I prepared for the panel.
-Enjoy! (editing update: this has since been expanded and developed into a booklet, which I hand out at signings and events.)
+Enjoy! (note: this handout has evolved into a backbone for my various worldbuilding classes)

 (*side note: While this was developed for a fictional world, all of the below questions can also be applied to setting up “real world” stories.
 Just for fun, try picking out answers that suit the real world you live in: see how many of these questions you can actually answer!*)

 World building often starts with drawing shapes on a piece of paper; but that isn’t the only place to start.
 For me, world building is like developing a giant polyhedron–there are multiple spots that all tie in to one another by the time you’re done.

 Develop two opposing cultures.
 They could be large, as in America and Europe; they could be sub-cultures, like physicists and psychologists.
 What does each one hold as a value?
 What does each culture loathe to the point of violence?
 Most important of all: Why?

 Do those two opposing cultures have the same biology?
 Are they physically different in any way?
 Obvious differences can be skin color or hair color; but maybe one culture lives underwater or the other lives high on a mountain.
 How have they physically adapted to their particular environment?
 How have those adaptations affected their cultures, and how the two cultures understand one another?
 Turn it around: has their culture affected their biology (think of cosmetic surgery and people hooked on prescription drugs)?